silverwolf2r/Neko/README.md

 I built this to run on Windows and have not tested it on other OS's please let me know if you would like a version for other OSs.

 ### File Explanation
-4 Exes with different color cats
+4 Exes with different color cats (can be found in the releases)

 The Python script

 Image folders with the animations